 Top Balanced Funds to Buy for the Long Run

-Because of the balance of assets, balanced funds are like investing in two or three mutual funds, all in one diversified fund.
-Like other types of funds, balanced funds usually have a stated objective that's spelled out in the fund prospectus and in online information that can easily be found at the fund's company website or on the best sites for researching mutual funds.
+Most basic balanced funds contain stocks, bonds, and cash, but investment experts might include precious metals like gold and silver, and commodities like oil, under the heading of asset types.
+Because of the balance of assets, balanced funds are like investing in multiple mutual funds at once.
+Like other types of funds, balanced funds usually have a stated objective that's spelled out in the fund prospectus and in online information that can easily be found on the fund's company website.

-Why Invest in Balanced Funds?
+Why Invest in Balanced Funds

 Other investors may use balanced funds as core holdings in a portfolio of funds, where there may be several other funds added for diversity.
 For example, an investor might allocate the largest portion of their portfolio assets to the balanced fund, then build around it with smaller allocations to funds in other categories, such as foreign stock or sectors.